Oron people: Geography

-Oron is found in the flood plain of South Nigeria, with the land mainly intersected by numerous streams and tributaries flowing into Cross River including the stubs creeks and widenham forests.
+Oron is found in the flood plain of South Nigeria, with the land mainly intersected by numerous streams and tributaries flowing into Cross River, including the stubs creeks and Widenham forests.
 The entire coastline stretches from Uya Oron/Esin Ufot to Ebughu /Mbo through Udung Uko.

 Oron is in the tropical region and has a uniformly high temperature all the year round.
 The two main seasons are the dry which spans between October and April and wet season which starts around May and ends in September.
-There are also two prevailing winds – the South-West onshore winds which brings heavy rains and the North- East trade winds blowing across the Sahara Desert, which brings in the dry season.
+There are also two prevailing winds – the South-West onshore winds which brings heavy rains, and the North- East trade winds blowing across the Sahara Desert, which brings in the dry season.

 The geopolitical restructuring of states and local government within Nigeria has seen the egalitarian society of the Oron Nation being fragmented politically in the Niger Delta.
-They have been divided across two separate Nigerian states, the Cross River State and Akwa Ibom state, and then into five Oron local government areas (LGAs) within the Akwa Ibom state:
+They have been divided across two separate Nigerian states, the Cross River State and Akwa Ibom State, and then into five Oron local government areas (LGAs) within the Akwa Ibom state:

 In addition, Bakassi - Oron Peninsula, (Cross River State) is now in Cameroon, with the Stubs and Widenham Creeks/Forest now in Ibeno.

 Natural resources

 Oron is known for its rich natural resources including oil and gas.
 The area has high prospects for increased oil exploration because it has been rated as having one of the highest natural gas deposits in sub-Saharan Africa.
 The region is extremely fertile and is known for its topographical Oil Palm Belt, tropical rainforest, swamps, and beaches.
-The mangrove forests also provide timber and raw materials for medicinal purposes which includes a forest reserve in stubs and Widenham creeks/forest.
-There are also deposits of solid minerals such as iron, free silica or glass sand and gravel.
-Seafoods such as crayfish, snipers, oyster and periwinkle abound richly in all coastal areas.
+The mangrove forests also provide timber and raw materials for medicinal purposes, which includes a forest reserve in stubs and Widenham creeks/forest.
+There are also deposits of solid minerals such as iron, free silica or glass sand, and gravel.
+Seafoods such as crayfish, snipers, oyster, and periwinkle abound richly in all coastal areas.

-Oron people are traditionally fishermen, traders and famers.
-Although very rich in seafoods, palm oil and farm crops, the area is mainly rich in crude oil, it has many oils wells and reserve.
-Oron Nation among the richest in crude oil deposits is found mainly in Urue Offong, Mbo, Okobo, Oron and Udung Uko having 94, 92, 86, 66 and 39 of such oil wells respectively, even though actual oil exploration is going on in Mbo, Bakkasi Peninsula has many more than the former.
+Oron people are traditionally fishermen, traders, and famers.
+Although very rich in seafoods, palm oil, and farm crops, the area is mainly rich in crude oil: it has many oils wells and reserve.
+Oron Nation among the richest in crude oil deposits is found mainly in Urue Offong, Mbo, Okobo, Oron, and Udung Uko, having 94, 92, 86, 66, and 39 of such oil wells respectively.
+Even though actual oil exploration is going on in Mbo, Bakkasi Peninsula has many more than the former.
 Oron Nation also has a large deposit of clay and other solid minerals like gravel, fine stones, silica sand, etc.

 Population

 Oron town is said to be the third largest city in Akwa Ibom state after Uyo and Eket.
-It has an indigenous population of over 250,000 people living within the city, who are traditionally fishermen, traders and famers, with influx number of migrants entering the city in daily basis with over 400,000 people living across Oron Nation around (2005).
+It has an indigenous population of over 600,000 people living within the city, who are traditionally fishermen, traders, and famers, with an influx number of migrants entering the city on a daily basis, with over 400,000 people living across Oron Nation around 2005.